joyrexus/emma-integrations/eda.md

 # event-driven architecture

-We use Amazon's Simple Queue Service and Simple Notifications Service to create a event messaging system for our event-driven applications.
+We use Amazon's Simple Queue Service and Simple Notifications Service to create event messaging systems for our event-driven applications.
 See details [here](https://github.com/emmadev/architecture/blob/master/docs/eda-on-aws.md).

 [eda-core](https://github.com/emmadev/eda-core) is Emma's own opinionated library with concrete and abstract implementations of tools needed to build an event-driven service.